Mojo bag: Mojo bags in blues music

 Blues is a genre of music created in the United States by African Americans in the mid-nineteenth century that incorporates spirituals, African American work songs, slave shout songs, field hollers and call-and-response.
 Several blues singers created songs about mojo bags.
+Will Shade and the Memphis Jug Band performed a song titled "Aunt Caroline Dyer Blues."
+The lyrics of the song speak of a man going to Newport, Arkansas to see Auntie Caroline.
+She's described as a fortune-telling woman, who can whip him up a mojo bag, so that he can strut his stuff around town and not live so rough.
+Johnny Temple also wrote his 1937 hit "Hoodoo Woman" about Auntie Caroline's legendary mojos.
+The lyrics of him standing on a mountain in Jerusalem, Arkansas and then going to Newport, Arkansas to seek a mojo from her.

-For example, the Preston “Red” Foster song Got My Mojo Working, recorded by Ann Cole in 1956 and by Muddy Waters the following year, spoke about the spiritual power of the mojo bag.
-Junior Wells composed an album in 1965 called Hoodoo Man Blues.
-In the song, Wells explained he traveled to Louisiana and saw a Hoodoo practitioner to make him a mojo bag to get back his girlfriend who left him for another man.
+In Robert Johnson's 1937 song "Come On in My Kitchen," he describes losing his woman as a result of stealing coins from her nation sack.
+The Preston "Red" Foster penned song "Got My Mojo Working," recorded by Ann Cole in 1956 and by Muddy Waters the following year, spoke about the spiritual power of the mojo bag.
+Junior Wells released an album in 1965 called Hoodoo Man Blues.
+In the title song, Wells explained that he traveled to Louisiana and saw a Hoodoo practitioner to make him a mojo bag to get back his girlfriend who had left him for another man.

+Zora Neale Hurston

+In the 1930s, Zora Neale Hurston documented African Americans in the South creating mojo bags using roots, herbs, and animal parts in the Hoodoo tradition.
+In 1935, Hurston published what she learned about mojo culture in her book titled, Mules and Men.

 Slave narratives

 In the 1930s, the Federal Writers' Project part of the Works Progress Administration during the Great Depression, provided jobs for unemployed writers to write and collect the experiences of former slaves.
 Writers, black and white, documented the experiences of the last generation of African Americans born into slavery.
 Former African American slaves told writers about their slave experience which provided readers a glimpse into the lives of the enslaved.
 Slave narratives revealed the culture of African Americans during slavery.
 African American former slaves talked about conjure, rootwork, and Hoodoo.
-These narratives revealed how enslaved African-Americans made mojo bags for protection against their enslavers and conjure.
+These narratives revealed how enslaved African Americans made mojo bags for protection against their enslavers and conjure.
+Other slave narratives explained how African Americans in slavery and freedom made mojo charms to stop nose bleeds and reverse and prevent illness.
 The Library of Congress has 2,300 first-person accounts from former slaves in their digital archive.